 Mainly from antique pocketwatches and wristwatches- and I use almost every little part.
 I also use electrical components and other odd bits from sewing machines and typewriters.
 Some people donate their broken watches or father’s old watch repair kit, which is always a great treasure!

 Either in shadow boxes or glass domes with a walnut base.
 Both are archival and are durable enough to ship long distances without damage.

 What if there is not an insect on display that I would like to own? or What if I see an insect I like but want it customized differently?

 Paypal, check payments and money orders are accepted.
 INSECT LAB is not an online store and I prefer to have direct contact with people- so please email me at the address on the contact page and we will proceed from there.

-Often in science fiction, insects are frequently featured as robotic critters.
+Robot-like insects and insect-like robots are the stuff of science fiction and science fact.
+Often in the science fiction and fantasy genre, insects are featured as robotic critters, or vice versa.
 There are many examples in TV, movies, video games, comic books, even on album covers.
-From Cronos to The Golden Compass, the insect/robot archetype has been used, re-used and re-imagined countless times.
+From Cronos to The Golden Compass, the insect/robot archetype has been used, re-used and re-imagined many many times.

 Both biologists and engineers look to insect movement, design and social behavior to inspire new technology and applications.
 Some of the most advanced aircraft is smaller than a dragonfly, and NASA scientists are making walking rovers and “swarm theory” probes for planetary exploration.

 Technology is finding that the most efficient design features comes from natural systems.
 Over time and ironically, this technology closely resembles the musings of science fiction.